Vacation Spotlight: Pagosa Springs, Colorado

 Pagosa Springs is a gorgeous small town in the Four Corners region of Southwestern Colorado.
-Because it is surrounded by the beautiful San Juan Mountains and home to a number of natural wonders, Pagosa is the perfect choice for anyone seeking a relaxing, rejuvenating vacation destination.
+Because it is surrounded by the beautiful San Juan Mountains and home to a number of natural wonders, Pagosa is the perfect choice for anyone seeking a scenic and adventurous vacation destination.
 The gorgeous natural scenery of Southwestern Colorado combined with amazing natural hot springs and endless opportunities for outdoor recreation in the most gorgeous natural setting, make Pagosa Springs a perfect vacation choice for outdoor and nature lovers.
-The small town ambiance and easy access to nature allow for ultimate relaxation, unlike other more touristy Colorado vacation destinations which are too crowded to be all that relaxing.
+Unlike more touristy Colorado destinations, the small town vibe and easy access to nature allows for a more relaxing vacation experience.

 Lots of wildlife call the San Juan Forest home and although the last grizzly was spotted in 1979 they are thought to possibly still inhabit the region.
 There are dozens of hikes within this gorgeous forest as well as numerous other recreational opportunities.
 Additionally, the nearby Durango and Silverton Railroad passes through portions of the forest that are not accessible any other way.
-This spectacular train ride (which is covered in detail later on) is one for your travel bucket list – the views are top knotch!
+This spectacular train ride (covered in detail later on) is one for your travel bucket list – the views are out of this world!

 Where to Stay

 First off, you will need a place to stay.
-There are a few dozen options in town including the very popular Springs resort, which is usually booked out months and advance and can be really pricey.
+There are a few dozen options in town including the very popular Springs resort.
+Unfortunately, this hot springs resort often books out months and advance and can be really pricey.
 Fortunately, there is a really nice rustic lodging choice which is much better than The Springs.
 I really recommend checking out the Elk Trace Lodge Bed and Breakfast.

 The inn owners are incredibly friendly and even went out of their way to make breakfast for us super early before our train ride.
 They go out of their way to entertain guests and can help you with area activity recommendations.
 Nightly wine and 24 hr coffee are provided for guests.

-The cabin is gorgeously decorated in a rustic theme which fits in perfectly with the overall outdoorsy surroundings of the region.
+The cabin is gorgeously decorated in a rustic theme which fits in perfectly with the overall outdoorsy nature of the region.
 Being out here in this secluded natural setting really is the perfect opportunity to rejuvenate and enjoy the great outdoors.
-Each room is tastefully decorated in a cute mountain theme as well.
+Each room is tastefully decorated in a cute mountain theme.
 There are just a handful of rooms, so the inn never feels overcrowded – allowing you to enjoy a truly relaxing getaway in the mountains.

 A full hot breakfast is provided each morning in the cozy rustic living area.
-In the winter, you have a roaring fire in the background, and during the summer months you have the option of enjoying your meal on the beautiful wrap around deck, which is surrounded by gorgeous pines.
+In the winter, a roaring fire takes center stage, and during the summer months you have the option of enjoying your meal on the beautiful wrap around deck, surrounded by gorgeous pines.
 You may even see an occasional black bear due to the super secluded setting.